mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 ## Other resources

-## Create other resources with Terraform
+## Create the other resources with Terraform

 - In Cloud UI create Resource Manager Stack